 Created by L’Auto magazine, Le Tour de France has from the outset been partly linked with the development of the print media.
 An epic sport “par excellence”, cycling inspired journalists to wax lyrical and enthuse their readers.
 The full gamut of journalistic exercises were lavished upon Le Tour, from writers’ chronicles and editorials to caricatures, full-page photos, magazines, and portraits…

 So Le Tour has grown up with the press, but there is no doubt that the press has also grown up with Le Tour.
 In 1930, radio was exploring live broadcasting.
 In 1948, French television attempted a first external live broadcast from the finish at Paris, after which it continually made use of la Grande Boucle to set itself new technological challenges.
 In today’s 21st century, with the event now broadcast in 185 countries around the planet, the dawn of the digital age is unveiling new issues, both in the new media (web, mobiles, etc.) and in television.
 In 2007, the race was broadcast for the first time in hi-definition.

 On bike, in choppers or on platforms at the finish areas, 260 cameramen, including 30 from France TÃ©lÃ©visions, capture images from the race and its sidelines, on behalf of 92 different TV channels.

 240 of them cover la Grande Boucle, shooting the riders for their paper or one of the 40 photo agencies which market their product worldwide.

 © Presse Sports

-72 radio stations, are represented on Le Tour.
+90 radio stations, 50 of them local, are represented on Le Tour.